-What makes a man decide to leave his wife — What makes a man leave his wife for another woman?
+What could possibly make a man decide to leave his wife and family?
+What makes a man leave his wife for another woman?

-As a coach and counselor for women on dating and relationships, I often run into situations where a marriage has ended.
-And there's always the question about what makes a man leave his wife or girlfriend and end a long-term relationship.
+As a coach and counselor for women on dating and relationships, I often run into situations where a marriage has ended in divorce.
+And there's always the question about what reasons a husband has to leave his wife or girlfriend and end a long-term relationship.

 And some women I coach are also dating a married man and want to know: What are the signs he will leave his wife for you, if you are the other woman?

-And, even though women leave men at a slightly higher rate, it seems to be much more painful for women to deal with this kind of trauma.
+Even though women leave men at a slightly higher rate, it seems to be much more painful for women to deal with this kind of trauma in their lives.

 You may have cause for concern in your own marriage.
-He may be showing you signs that there's another woman in his life.
+Your boyfriend or husband may be showing you signs that there's another woman in his life.

 You need to know what he intends to do about all of it.
 And you sure as heck want to know if he intends to leave you.

-Because that's the statistics are not pretty.
-Over 50% of all marriages will end in divorce.
+Because that's the statistics are not pretty about the divorce rate: Over 50% of all marriages end in divorce.

-The answers I'm about to show you might surprise you.
-Here is some advice for a woman who wants to save her marriage or her relationship.
+The answers and reasons I'm about to show you might surprise you.
+Here is some advice for a woman who wants to save her marriage - or her relationship.